dcarver1/GapAnalysis/README.md

 This library consists of 12 functions within 4 families: pre-analysis, ex situ conservation gap analysis, in situ conservation gap analysis, and summary evaluations.
 In short, the pre-analysis process establishes the file structure and prepares the input data.
 The ex situ and in situ processes perform the respective conservation strategy gap analyses and produce both quantitative and spatial results.
 The combined assessment merges the individual assessments, summarizes the results across taxa, calculates the indicator, and generates a summary html document for each taxon, which can be used to evaluate outputs and aid conservation planning.

 ## Installation
-GapAnalysis can be installed as follows
+GapAnalysis can be installed as follows:
 ```r
 #CRAN
 install.packages("GapAnalysis")